FaisalHawlader/Test2/README.md

 ## Basic Build Instructions

-1. Clone this repo.
+1. Clone this repo/navigate to the root directory
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

 ## How To Play Game
-* There are two players to compete against each other, but you need to use two hands to control the left snake command: w, a, s, d (Up, left, down, right) and right snake command:
 * Use keyboard arrows to move your snake
-* Blue Snake is Left,
+* Blue Snake is Left, command: w, a, s, d (Up, left, down, right)
-* Green Snake is Right,
+* Green Snake is Right, command: i, j, k, l (up, left, down, right)
 * Red Snake is Viper(Cannot be touched, if you touch then game over),
 * To get points eat food, Yellow ones are food.
-* to get points.
-When your snake eat food, the speed of the game and body of all snakes in the game will increase.
+* When your snake eat food, the speed of the game and body of all snakes in the game will increase.

 ## Rubric